Endre Fülei-Szántó: Biography

-His father Endre Fülei-Szántó senior (1890-1958) was a lawyer, university professor and writer from Transylvania.
+His father Endre Fülei-Szántó senior (1890–1958) was a lawyer, university professor and writer from Transylvania.

-His grandfather was Lajos Fülei Szántó, writer, poet, publicist.
+His grandfather was Lajos Fülei Szántó, a writer, poet, publicist.
 His great-grandfather was furrier, studied in Germany, then returned home to Székelyudvarhely (Odorheiu Secuiesc).
 His mother was a literary translator.
 Her parents were deported in 1951 and her father was imprisoned.

-His children were born to his first wife Frigyesy Olga.
+Fülei-Szántó's children were born to his first wife Frigyesy Olga.
 András (1964-) and Éva (1968-) Grandchildren.
-In 1944 he became a law student and in 1948 he received a doctorate in law and political science from Pázmány Péter University.
+In 1944, he became a law student and in 1948, he received a doctorate in law and political science from Pázmány Péter University.
 Endre Fülei-Szántó studied at the Piarist Gymnasium in Budapest.
-He graduated in philosophy and psychology he received a degree in French as a linguist he studied economics for two semesters.
-In 1944–45, he was a member of the resistance, doing increasingly desperate political work within the youth group of the Smallholders' Party.
-In 1948 he was arrested and transferred to the Hadik barracks (Budapest, Bartók Béla út 24–26).
-From 1945, the building became the headquarters of the Ministry of Defence, Military Policy Department (Katpol), which was under communist influence, and in the basement of the building cellar prisons were built.
+He graduated in philosophy and psychology and he received a degree in French as a linguist he studied economics for two semesters.
+From 1944 to 1945, he was a member of the resistance, doing increasingly desperate political work within the youth group of the Smallholders' Party.
+In 1948, he was arrested and transferred to the Hadik barracks (Budapest, Bartók Béla út 24–26).
+From 1945, the building became the headquarters of the Ministry of Defense, Military Policy Department (Katpol), which was under communist influence, and in the basement of the building cellar prisons were built.
 György Kardos was interrogated.
 He offered him either to apply for admission to the secret service and become an external collaborator, or, as he spent too much time at the French Institute, to be arrested as a spy.
 György Kardos encouraged him with the words: "I don't have much interest in you, but it's not impossible that you will be a useful external collaborator".
 Endre Fülei-Szántó signed the application to become an external collaborator and was released.
 He tried to escape to the West, but was caught.
 The Military High Court sentenced him to life imprisonment in the first instance and to ten years in the second instance.

 Between 1948 and 1956, he served eight years in Váci prison.
 In March 1951, a new prisoner arrived at the prison, who was György Kardos and they got to know each other, and were prison mates for five years.
-He was put in the same cell with many others, from the defendants in the Rajk trial to veterans of the Spanish Civil War.
-That's how he learned Spanish.
+He was put in the same cell with many others, from the defendants in the Rajk trial to veterans of the Spanish Civil War, which was how he learned Spanish.
 His Spanish teachers in prison were Pál Ignotus, József Hatvany, László Mátyás and Béla Szász.
 The many sufferings of prison could not change the basic traits of his personality: the young man with a sparkling mind, a great sense of humour, courage, who saw the goodness in everyone, wrote plays for the prison theatre, debated, thought and made friends with many of his fellow prisoners of the most diverse political parties.